The Budget Diet

 Dining Packages.
 Amusement parks offer dining packages to save you money.
 If you plan to eat all or most of your meals at amusement park restaurants this option might stretch the budget and fill those hollow legs!
 Many hotel chains, including Marriott and Choice Hotels, offer combination hotel and dining packages as well.

-With just a few clicks of the mouse, you can save 10-50% and dine for less!
+With just a few clicks of the mouse, you can save 10-50% and dine for less on vacation!
 Happy travels!

 ~~~~~~~